88lex/sasync/README.md

 - [IMPROVED] Better checking of remote configs, service accounts and read/write status of destination

 - [UPDATED] sasync should work with encrypted remotes now, but only when both source and destination have service accounts/SAs.
-[You MUST turn rccheck and sacalc to `false` to allow encrypted sync to work with SAs.]
+[You MUST turn rccheck and sacalc to `false` to allow encrypted sync to work with SAs.
+Also include `--disable copy` in the config flags, set file or the sasync command line.]

 - [NEW] Added a couple of utilities in /utils folder.
 These are very similar to the rcgen.sh script that Max includes in his TD mount script.
   - `rc_add_remotes remotes.test` will create/update rclone TD remotes using a text file (remotes.test which includes a list